omgnetwork/omgnetwork.github.io/docs/challenges.md

 ---
 id: challenging-exits
-title: Challenging Exits
+title: Challenge an Exit
-sidebar_label: Challenging Exits
+sidebar_label: Challenge an Exit
 ---

 The process of challenging exits takes place during a defined challenge period after an exit has started.
 The challenge period exists to provide time for other users to challenge dishonest exits.